ShawnHan1993/simple-echo-server/README.md

 ## prefork.c

 The socket server that handles multiple connections concurrently by pre-forking a bunch of processes which all accept connection from the same socket.
 The pre-fork number is defined by the macro `PREFORK_PROC_N`.
+When one process finals the handling, it will exit out.
+The main process will be signaled for such event and spawns a new process to balance the number of processes.

 1) `gcc prefork.c csapp.c -o prefork.out` to compile.

 2) `./prefork.out` to run

+3) Try `telnet 127.0.0.1 9999` in multiple terminals to connect and test.

+## tpc.c

+tpc -> thread per connection

+The socket server that handles multiple connections concurrently by creating a thread for each coming connection.
+The accept happens in the main thread, then hands to the created thread to handle it.
+Meanwhile, as threads share the same memory space, this code exploit this advantage by having a global counter that counts how many characters have been received in total.
+And print this number to the stdout for each time of receiving.

+1) `gcc -pthread tpc.c -o tpc.out` to compile.

+2) `./tpc.out` to run

 3) Try `telnet 127.0.0.1 9999` in multiple terminals to connect and test.